longhorn/website/content/docs/1.6.0/references/settings.md

 > Default: `false`

-This allows users to activate the v2 data engine based on SPDK.
-Currently, it is in the preview phase and should not be utilized in a production environment.
-For more information, please refer to [V2 Data Engine (Preview Feature)](../../v2-data-engine).
+Setting that allows you to enable the V2 Data Engine, which is based on the Storage Performance Development Kit (SPDK).
+The V2 Data Engine is a preview feature and should not be used in production environments.
+For more information, see [V2 Data Engine (Preview Feature)](../../v2-data-engine).

 > **Warning**
 >